cfware/babel-plugin-remove-ungap/README.md

 ### `future` option

-Some `@ungap` polyfills are needed by most current browsers.
+Some `@ungap` polyfills are needed by most current browsers or did not exist when the current semver-major of this plugin was released.
 These are only processed if explicitly requested by the `future` option.
 For example:
 ```js
 {
 	plugins: [